 Looking after your baby can be an emotional rollercoaster.
 As a parent, you want your little one to be as happy and healthy as possible, so noticing something out of the ordinary, such as a flat spot on their head, can be a bit of a shock.
 If this is the case, you probably have a multitude of questions running through your head: when should I worry about flat head syndrome?
 Does it affect child development?
 Do I need to do anything about it?

-When exploring the different forms of treatment for flat head syndrome, many parents are initially advised to try a course of repositioning therapy to correct a flat head during the early stages of a baby’s life.
+When exploring the different forms of treatment for flat head syndrome, many parents are initially advised to try a course of repositioning therapy during the early stages of a baby’s life.
 But can repositioning therapy prevent flat head syndrome and does it always work?

 Official NHS advice advocates repositioning therapy as an effective form of treatment for babies suffering with flat head syndrome.
 According to the NHS website, it is recommended that you encourage your baby to “try new positions during play time” and “reduce the time your baby spends lying on a firm flat surface, such as car seats and prams”.